tektutor/kubernetes-aug-2020/README.md

 ## You may bootstrap master node as shown below
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16

-You can install calico cni as shown below kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
+## You can install calico cni as shown below
+kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml

-You need to untaint master node to schedule user pods on master node kubectl taint node <your node name> node-role.kubernetes.io/master:NoSchedule-
+## You need to untaint master node to schedule user pods on master node<br>
+kubectl taint node <your node name> node-role.kubernetes.io/master:NoSchedule-

-You are expected to have a working single node K8 cluster<br>
+## You are expected to have a working single node K8 cluster<br>
 kubectl get nodes